SaminSarker05/EtherBlock/README.md

 ## Remarks

 - Default port is 5000.
-To change port append different port to `python3 app.py NEW_PORT`
+To change port append different number as such `python3 app.py NEW_PORT`
--